mtazzari/galario/docs/install.rst

     cmake -DPython_ADDITIONAL_VERSIONS=3.5 ..

 galario should work with both python 2 and 3.
-To create conda environments
+For example, if you are using the `Anaconda <https://www.continuum.io/downloads>`_ distribution, you can create conda environments with

 .. code-block:: bash

+    # python 2
-    conda create --name galario2 python=2 numpy cython pytest conda create --name galario3 python=3 numpy cython pytest
+    conda create --name galario2 python=2 numpy cython pytest conda activate galario2

+    # or python3
+    conda create --name galario3 python=3 numpy cython pytest conda activate galario3

 To run the tests, install some more dependencies within the environment